-- Prioritise preventative activity that address the causes of gender based abuse before it becomes entrenched and inflicts enduring harm.
+• Prioritise preventative activity that address the causes of gender-based violence before it becomes entrenched and inflicts enduring harm.

-- Equip schools, colleges

-and teachers to provide

-preventative education

-that connects with public

-awareness campaigns

-that appraise young

-people of how to access

-the support services

-Greater Manchester has

-to offer.

-- Invest in a sustained programme of public engagement to change the ways in which gender based abuse are discussed and responded to in Greater Manchester, identify what people can do to tackle it, and

-- highlight what services are available to those experiencing it and those at risk of perpetrating it.
-This will build on the pioneering work Manchester Survivors have undertaken with the soap operas, Coronation Street and Hollyoaks. - Ensure that all aspects of service provision are responsive to the voices of victims and survivors and that their views are given due prominence through the Office of the Deputy Mayor. - Increase the capacity and capability of our victim advocacy services through the development of a Greater Manchester Advocacy Standards Framework.
-This will be designed and delivered in partnership with victims, survivors and voluntary sector support networks and will be underscored by a person-centric
+- Equip schools, colleges and teachers to provide preventative education that connects with public awareness campaigns that appraise young people of how to access the support services Greater Manchester has to offer. - Invest in a sustained programme of public engagement to change the ways in which gender-based violence is discussed and responded to in Greater Manchester, identify what people can do to tackle it, and highlight what services are available to those experiencing it and those at risk of perpetrating it.
+This will build on the pioneering work Manchester Survivors have undertaken with the soap operas, Coronation Street and Hollyoaks. - Ensure that all aspects of service provision are responsive to the voices of victims and survivors and that their views are given due prominence through the Office of the Deputy Mayor. - Increase the capacity and capability of our victim advocacy services through the development of a Greater Manchester Advocacy Standards Framework consistent with the Violence Against Women and Girls